Skip to main content

 1. Select a Date range by creating a custom range or selecting one of the predefined options

-2. Filter by Clients, Groups, Machines, or Zones
+2. Filter by Customers, Groups, Sites* or Machines and Vehicles

-3. Based on your filter, select the desired client, group, machine, or zone you want to include in the report
+3. Based on your filter, select the desired customer, group, site, machine or vehicle, you want to include in the report

 4. Click Generate report